awjga/PORE-cupine/README.md

 # Acknowledgments
 Li Chenhao for his help in getting me started and the calculation of error per strands  (https://github.com/lch14forever)
 Shen Yang for his code for aligning transcipt positions to genomic position and for the TRipseq anaylsis (https://github.com/shenyang1981)

+For combining of standard devations with mean, standard devations and number of samples.
+Headrick, T. C. (2010).
+Statistical Simulation: Power Method Polynomials and other Transformations.
+Boca Raton, FL: Chapman & Hall/CRC.